Toggle menu

 National Express is not currently operating in West Berkshire.

-The Government has removed all domestic legal restrictions relating to COVID-19.
+The government has removed all domestic legal restrictions relating to COVID-19.

 There is no longer a legal requirement to wear a face covering, but the government suggests that people consider wearing one when COVID-19 rates are high and you will be in close contact with others such as in crowded and enclosed spaces, when you come into close contact with someone in a high risk category and when there are a lot of respiratory viruses circulating.